 Transgression speaks to the ungodly within his heart; There is no fear of God before his eyes.
 (Psalms 36:1 NASB)

-However, like all the other Psalms quoted, this one also does not tell us that there were no righteous people on earth.
+Like all the other Psalms quoted, this one does not tell us that there were no righteous people on earth.
 Much to the contrary, verse 7 talks about those that take refuge under the shadow of His wings, whom God will give to drink the river of His delights.

 How precious is Your loving kindness, O God!
 And the children of men take refuge in the shadow of Your wings.
 They drink their fill of the abundance of Your house; And You give them to drink of the river of Your delights.
 (Psalms 36:7-8 NASB)